Rumored full mouse and keyboard support for Xbox One could change the gaming landscape

 Usually that doesn’t present a big problem, since, for example, competitive Call of Duty leagues are pretty much all on console.
 You just don’t have match-ups between mice and controllers.

 That’s starting to change, however, with the introduction of major cross-platform games like Fortnite.
-When you have Xbox, Switch, and PC players all on the same server, the latter arguably has a huge advantage for a number of reasons.
+When you have Xbox, Switch and PC players all on the same server, the latter arguably has a huge advantage for a number of reasons.

 And on the other hand, the Xbox One is lagging behind the PlayStation 4 in sales and in attractive exclusives.
 A fresh play that expands the Xbone into a growing niche — say, pro and competitive gaming — would be a huge boon just about now.